hawkinsw/CPPTimes/arrays-and-vectors.md

 ## What's News

-The C++AG Union members remain on strike today after negotiations over a new contract broke down.
+Although dockworkers scored a [big pay raise](https://www.wsj.com/articles/with-port-strike-averted-dockworkers-draw-new-curbs-on-automation-97938142) by threatening to strike, C++AG Union members remain on strike today after negotiations over a new contract broke down.
 The biggest unresolved issue is over royalties collected per execution of line of code that they wrote.

 ## As An (Array) Actor, What's My Motivation?